Architagarwal3/Social-media-app/README.md

-This project is a social-media platform where one can make a connect to the world with the front-end being similar to that of instagram.It is built using react.js and deployed on firebase.It also has firebase google and email authentication.
+This project is a social-media platform optimized for fast data retrieval on post and comments, where one can make a connect to the world with the front-end being similar to that of instagram.It is built using web framework react.js and is deployed on firebase.It also has firebase google and email authentication.